I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 It's blocked off.
 I wonder if some combination of those switches back there will open it.

-Does this means I need to eat my hat?
+Does this mean I need to eat my hat?

-I'll just eat this cheese and ham sandwhich.
+I'll just eat this cheese and ham sandwich.

 No, that's not right.